 By Saturday morning, more than 18,700 Americans have lost their lives to the deadly coronavirus infection, while over 500,000 people have tested positive.
 New York City, the global financial capital, has emerged as its epicenter COVID-19 outbreak in the US with over 7,800 fatalities and 1.7 lakh infected cases.

 Trump at this daily White House press conference on COVID-19 on Friday said he would take a decision on reopening the country to business activities would be taken at an appropriate time in consultation with his close advisors, including the members of the White House Task Force on Coronavirus.

-He, however, did not give a definitive date for this at the briefing which the president has been hosting to provide Americans an update on his administration's ongoing efforts in the war against the "invisible enemy".
+He, however, did not give a definitive date for this at the briefing that the president has been hosting to provide Americans an update on his administration’s ongoing efforts in the war against the “invisible enemy”.

 I’m going to have to make a decision and I only hope to God that it is the right decision, but I would say without question it is the biggest decision I have ever had to make, Trump said in response to a question.